mala-project/malaWeb/README.md

 # malaWeb

-Web app to visualize on-the-fly MALA predictions.
+Web app to visualize on-the-fly [MALA](https://github.com/mala-project/mala) predictions.

 ## Description

 malaWeb is a Plotly Dash based web application used for the visualization of 3D volumetric data.
-By inputting atom positions and cell information in ASE-accepted data formats, MALA can be run to make predictions on the volumetric data inside the given cell.
-This branch is meant to be run on a local machine with its own MALA installation.\
+By giving atom positions and cell information in ASE-accepted data formats, an inference can be run via MALA to make predictions on the volumetric data inside the given cell.
+This application is meant to be hosted for private access / in institutions and only in intranet.
+Security concerns have not been part of the development process so far and they definetly exist. \
-malaWeb uses a FileSystemCache to reduce some network traffic, but other Cache-Backend options like redis are possible too.\
-See here for alternatives: https://flask-caching.readthedocs.io/en/latest/#built-in-cache-backends \

 Be aware that larger model predictions will take a lot of time.
 The default atom limit for predictions is 200.